 ../ to represent the folder where the JasperReport is uploaded.
 For example, ../myLogo is the path to a resource in the same folder as the JasperReport.

 As with a file system path, the repository path is composed of the resource ID of every parent folder, ending with the ID of the resource.
 Jaspersoft Studio supports absolute references by allowing you to drag resources from the repository tree view into the design area.

 If you implement organizations, the absolute path is relative the user’s organization, as described in Multiple Organizations in the Repository.

-When uploading the JRXML with absolute resource references as part of a JasperReport in the server, you only need to ensure that the resource with the given path exists in the repository before running the report.
+When uploading the JRXML with absolute resource references as part of a JasperReport in the server, you need to ensure only that the resource with the given path exists in the repository before running the report.
 When the report runs, the server locates the resource in the repository and uses it to render the report.

 Because file resources such as images, fonts, and JARs are the only resources for which you can create references directly in JRXML, they are the only resources for which you can create absolute references.

 One disadvantage of absolute references is that JasperReports Server does not maintain the dependency between the JRXML and the absolute reference.
 When uploading the JRXML, there is no warning if the resource does not exist, and the server allows you to delete the resource from the repository even if it is still being referenced.
 If the resource is not available, running the report fails with an error.

 JasperReports Server provides more flexibility and power when you use indirect references instead of absolute references.
 Indirect references are placeholder names that must be manually linked to the resource when uploading the JasperReport.
 The syntax for an indirect reference contains only a resource placeholder name, for example:

 When you upload a JRXML with this reference, the server prompts you to provide the resource.
 You have two options: